young dance collective

 Beatrice White is currently a junior at Grace Church School.
 Although she is born and Raised in Brooklyn, she has a passion for the outdoors, in addition to dancing, writing, literature and performing.
 Outside of school and YDC, Beatrice is signed and works with SYSTEM agency, takes on sewing and art projects, and explores the city.
-Dance wise, She has been ballet student for seven years, first at the school of American Ballet, then for five years at American Ballet Theater (ABT).
+Dance wise, She has been a ballet student for seven years, first at the school of American Ballet, then for five years at American Ballet Theater (ABT).

 the first generation